-Zelenskyy says siege of Mariupol involved war crimes
+School bombed in Ukraine city; Zelenskyy cites war crimes

 U.N. bodies have confirmed more than 847 civilian deaths since the war began, though they concede the actual toll is likely much higher.
 The U.N. says more than 3.3 million people have fled Ukraine as refugees.

-Evacuations from Mariupol and other besieged cities proceeded along eight of 10 humanitarian corridors, Deputy Prime Minister Iryna Vereshchuk said, and a total of 6,623 people left.
+Evacuations from Mariupol and other besieged cities proceeded along eight of 10 humanitarian corridors that Ukraine and Russia agreed to on Saturday Deputy Prime Minister Iryna Vereshchuk said, and a total of 6,623 people left.

 Vereshchuk said planned humanitarian aid for the southern city of Kherson, which Russia seized early in the war, could not be delivered because the trucks were stopped along the way by Russian troops.